conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/01-Plugins.md

+---
+sidebar_position: 1
+title: Plugins
+description: Plugins
+---

-What we commonly called `Interceptor` is actually implement by the class `Plugin`.
-A `Plugin` define a set of `Interceptor` to apply on a subset of [Kafka protocol's API keys](https://kafka.apache.org/0101/protocol.html#protocol_api_keys).
+What we commonly call an `Interceptor` is actually implement by the class `Plugin`.
+A `Plugin` defines a set of `Interceptor`s to apply on a subset of [Kafka protocol's API keys](https://kafka.apache.org/0101/protocol.html#protocol_api_keys).

 ![image.png](../../medias/interceptors.png)

-You can list all available Interceptor's plugin by calling the Gateway API:
+You can list all available Interceptor's plugins by calling the Gateway API:
 ```bash
 $ curl --request GET "http://localhost:8888/admin/plugins/v1/extended" -u admin:conduktor | jq .